clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

-We will explain how to write scripts in [Coq](https://coq.inria.fr/) with the example of [repos2web](https://github.com/clarus/repos2web), a website generator.
-This generator parses an [OPAM](http://opam.ocaml.org/) repository with Coq packages and generates an HTML page (see the [repo2web page](http://clarus.github.io/repos2web/)).
+We will explain how to write scripts in [Coq](https://coq.inria.fr/) using the library [Coq.io](http://coq.io/) with the example of [repos2web](https://github.com/clarus/repos2web), a website generator.
+This generator parses an [OPAM](http://opam.ocaml.org/) repository with Coq packages and generates an HTML page.

+*There is now a newer OPAM website generator [opam-website](https://github.com/coq-io/opam-website).
+See the results on [coq.io/opam](http://coq.io/opam/).*

 ## Get started
-Install the [coq:io:system](https://github.com/clarus/io-system) package with OPAM to enable the system effects.
+Install the [coq:io:system](https://github.com/coq-io/system) package with OPAM to enable the system effects.
 See [Use OPAM for Coq](http://coq-blog.clarus.me/use-opam-for-coq.html) to configure OPAM for Coq.

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam install coq:io:system